Third of three articles in a series about what to expect at different stages of manhood.

 So, you’ve bypassed the mid-life crisis and now you’re looking forward to finding a place in Florida and spending what’s left of your 401K.
 But just because life might be slowing down, doesn’t mean you should neglect your health or your efforts to prevent disease.

-“As men turn 50, they need to talk to their doctor and update their family history because that plays a big part in determining somebody’s individual risk for multiple diseases,” said Scott & White family physician, Sandra Kitson, MD.
+“As men turn 50, they need to talk to their doctor and update their family history because that plays a big part in determining their individual risk for multiple diseases,” said Scott & White family physician, Sandra Kitson, MD.

 As we age, our risk for colon cancer increases.
 Of the types of cancer that affect both men and women, colorectal (colon) cancer is the second leading cause of cancer-related deaths in the U.S., according to the Center for Disease Control (CDC).